xfally/cordova-plugin-ftp/README.md

 For iOS, `ftp.connect` will always success (even if `username` and `password` are incorrect), but it does NOT mean the later actions, e.g. `ls`... `download` will success too!
 So check their `errorCallback` carefully.

+## TODO

+Implement `ftp.disconnect` or `ftp.reconnect` later, to fix "too much connect from this client...".

 ## Thanks

 - The iOS native implementing is based on [GoldRaccoon](https://github.com/albertodebortoli/GoldRaccoon).